BackyardBrains/SpikerShield/Heart-And-Brain/Matlab Code/P300/README.md

 # Matlab code for analysis of recordings for P300 experiment

-This code is made for analysis of data for [P300 experiment](https://backyardbrains.com/experiments/p300) This code expects that experiment was recorded with Heart & Brain SpikerBox (board based on Arduino Leonardo chip) and that board is programmed with custom code for P300 experiment:  [HeartAndBrainLeonardoForP300.ino](Arduino%20Code/HeartAndBrainLeonardoForP300/HeartAndBrainLeonardoForP300.ino).
+This code is made for analysis of data for [P300 experiment](https://backyardbrains.com/experiments/p300).
+Code expects that experiment was recorded with Heart & Brain SpikerBox (board based on Arduino Leonardo chip) and that board is programmed with custom code for P300 experiment:  [HeartAndBrainLeonardoForP300.ino](Arduino%20Code/HeartAndBrainLeonardoForP300/HeartAndBrainLeonardoForP300.ino).

 How o use this code:
 - Put recording (wav file) along with it's event file (text file with "-events.txt" and the end) to the directory with this code.